junclemente/ADS502-FinalProject/README.md

 ## Project Intro/Objective

 The main purpose of this project is _<enter reason>_. \_Describe the goals of the project and potential impacts.
-Mentiond the needs/applications of your project clearly.
+Mention the needs/applications of your project clearly.
 Limit to one/two short paragraphs(s).

 ## Contributors